-In a mercurial world of evolutionary data generation, Aligned Energy is the best kept secret in the data center industry.
+In a mercurial world of evolutionary data generation, Aligned is the best kept secret in the data center industry.
 Read our financial update for the latest information about Aligned’s smart, adaptive technology and patented cooling system, experienced management team, planned portfolio capacity, and more.

 You can’t talk about 5G, data networks or the “Internet of Things” (IoT) without adding a new buzzword to the conversation: densification.
 But it’s more than the latest trend; it comes with real, relevant value.
 As network providers work overtime to keep pace with increased demand on bandwidth, densification is a solution that can achieve efficiency and better customer experience.